pdavies88/webscrapper-next/README.md

 - Create a Hotmail email account
 - In `lib/nodemailer` add your email address as `user` in the `auth` and `mailOptions` objects
 - Add Hotmail password to .env file

+## Cron Job

+- Deploy the application
+- Create an account via [https://cron-job.org/en/](https://cron-job.org/en/)
+- Create a new job pointing at the apps api cron endpoint `/api/cron`
+- Schedule job to run at the interval you would like